 # (see README for exact snippet)

 21,194 prompts scattered.
-Exchange rate: 4.2 → 1.6.
+Exchange rate: 4.2 to 1.6.
 Cost saved: $1,588.56.
 Haiku overhead: $42.39.
-SNR improvement: 0.003 → 0.855.
+SNR improvement: 0.003 to 0.855.
 ROI: 38x.
-The hook has been running continuously since I deployed it — no crashes, no blocking incidents (the non-blocking fallback has never been needed).
+The hook has been running without a stop since I deployed it.
+No crashes.
+No blocking incidents.
+The non-blocking fallback has never been needed.